Skip to content

 Identify the point at which the cumulative revenue equals the initial investment.
 This is your break-even point.
 For example, if your initial investment is $100,000, track the cumulative revenue until it surpasses $100,000.

-This is a simplified example.
-For a more exact and precise estimate without needing to calculate, use one of our financial forecasts tailored to 200 different business types.
+This is a simplified example to illustrate the process.
+For a more reliable estimate without having to calculate, access one of our financial forecasts tailored to 200 different business types.

 To help you better understand, let's use a made-up example of a new software development project.